 Central Michigan University

 Mount Pleasant's Central Michigan University is a public college with a student population of more than 28,000.
 Students looking to learn about acting can earn one of several degrees: a Bachelor of Fine Arts (BFA) in Music Theatre, a Bachelor of Arts in Theatre and Interpretation, or a Bachelor of Science in Theatre and Interpretation.
-Students in the music theatre program receive training and experience for the goal of becoming a professional performer in music, acting, and dance.
-Theatre and interpretation majors will learn about the history of drama and theatre, and dramatic theory and criticism, in addition to acting, stagecraft, and directing.
+Students in the music theatre program receive training and experience to become a professional performer in music, acting, and dance.
+Theatre and interpretation majors will learn about the history of drama and theatre and dramatic theory and criticism, in addition to acting, stagecraft, and directing.
 Students can choose an emphasis on acting.
 Other areas of emphasis include interpretation, design and technology, or a general track.
 Theatre students also have the opportunity to participate in campus productions.

 Eastern Michigan University

 Located in Ypsilanti, Eastern Michigan University offers undergraduate and graduate programs to over 23,000 students.
 Undergraduates who pursue the theatre arts major can earn a Bachelor of Arts or Bachelor of Science (BS).
 They take courses covering acting fundamentals, script analysis, technical theatre and theatre production.
 They can also receive credit for participating in school productions.
 Electives are available, and students can choose an additional 9-12 hours of coursework credit in advanced acting with the guidance of an adviser.
 Other opportunities for advanced study include interpretation and performance studies, theatre for the young, directing and technical theatre.